Have you considered Open Innovation for your business?

 You can read about these and the other challenges on the Game Changers challenge page.

-A new partnership between a number of organisations including Port of Tyne, PD Ports, Nissan, Connected Places Catapult, Accenture, Royal HaskoningDHV and Ubisoft was announced in July 2019 to create the UK’s first Maritime Innovation Hub.
+The 2050 Maritime Innovation Hub is a partnership between a number of organizations.
+These include Port of Tyne, Nissan, Connected Places Catapult, Accenture, Royal HaskoningDHV, Offshore Renewable Energy Catapult, Drax, Fraser Nash, BT and Ubisoft.
+Together the partnership has created the UK’s first Maritime Innovation Hub.

-The #2050InnovationHub will see partners collaborate to develop solutions to the technological challenges facing the maritime sector and the wider logistics industry both nationally and globally.
+Partners in the #2050InnovationHub collaborate to develop solutions to the net zero and tech challenges facing the maritime sector and the wider logistics industry.

 These challenges include increasing efficiency, making UK ports more attractive to businesses at home and abroad as well as ensuring the UK continues to lead the way in maritime technology into the future.

 The 2050 Innovation Hub is a catalyst for sharing ideas, harnessing research and development, advancing technology and tackling shared challenges.
-It’s an exciting time because it is just getting started, and the intention is to harness skills and innovation from all industrial sectors to develop a global proposition and enhance maritime competitiveness, as well as working on attracting more young people into the maritime sector.
+It’s an exciting time because there is such a great variety of events.
+The intention is to harness skills and innovation from all industrial sectors to develop a global proposition.
+This will enhance maritime competitiveness.
+Plus it will work on attracting more young people into the maritime sector.

 Open Innovation and Your Business

 These are just a few examples of the open innovation and collaboration opportunities that are live right now.
-There are many others, and if you’d like to know more or want to explore accessing open opportunities for your business, please do get in touch and I will help.
-You can contact me direct at email@example.com.
+There are many others.
+If you’d like to know more or want to explore accessing open opportunities for your business, please do get in touch and I will help.
+You can contact me direct here.
 I’m looking forward to hearing from you.